Dinamiko/dk-pdf/readme.txt

 == Powerful features that deliver results ==

-* Multi-Content Generation: Create PDFs from posts, pages, custom post types, taxonomies, and WooCommerce products
+* **Multi-Content Generation**: Create PDFs from posts, pages, custom post types, taxonomies, WooCommerce products, shop and categories
-* Selective Content Display: Choose exactly what appears in your PDFs - featured images, post dates, authors, categories, and more
+* **Selective Content Display**: Choose exactly what appears in your PDFs - featured images, post dates, authors, categories, and more
-* Custom Fields support, see [documentation](https://dinamiko.dev/docs/custom-fields/)
+* **Custom Fields Support**: see [documentation](https://dinamiko.dev/docs/custom-fields/)
+* **Button visibility by user role**: Control which WordPress user roles can see and generate PDFs
-* WooCommerce Integration: Include product details like prices, SKUs, categories, and more
+* **WooCommerce Integration**: Include product details like prices, SKUs, categories, and more
-* Header & Footer Control: Add logo, custom text, and branding elements to headers and footers
+* **Header & Footer Control**: Add logo, custom text, and branding elements to headers and footers
-* Custom CSS Support: Apply your own styling to match your brand perfectly
+* **Custom CSS Support**: Apply your own styling to match your brand perfectly
-* Smart Content Control: Use powerful shortcodes to hide sections, create column layouts, and add page breaks exactly where you need them
+* **Smart Content Control**: Use powerful shortcodes to hide sections, create column layouts, and add page breaks exactly where you need them
-* Template Overrides: Create custom templates in your theme for complete design control
+* **Template Overrides**: Create custom templates in your theme for complete design and content control
-* WordPress Hooks: Extensive filter and action hooks for advanced customization
+* **WordPress Hooks**: Extensive filter and action hooks for advanced customization

 == Perfect for every use case ==